 This is the most important factor for shooting the Milky Way.
 You can’t shoot it anywhere and everywhere.
 You have to find a dark place.
 With the kind of development that is happening, it is becoming more and more challenging to do astrophotography.

 This was the most unexpected and unplanned location.
-While going to very dark highway near Daporijo, Arunachal Pradesh, we stopped on the highway, looked up and then later took this shot.
+While walking near our hotel in Kaziranga, we stopped and took this shot.

 Planning for Astrophotography

 Planning the time - when to go is critical.
 Need to check the moon's position and weather.
 Next is to spend time doing recce and finding compositions.
 Photopills is very helpful to plan your shots.

 The Milky Way will look the same from any place in the world.
 It's the foreground that makes it look interesting.
 I try to add a local flavor to give the viewers a sense of place.
 It could be a man-made structure like a monastery or natural elements like a mountain.

 Artificial light, even a small bulb can burn the shots, so that also has been kept in consideration.
 That is sometimes cannot be planned during the day.

 Ideally, we would like to shoot at the lowest ISO, to get the least noise, but there is a limit to the longest shutter speed we can use.
 This is very critical because beyond that, the stars will lose their shape and will start forming trails.

 To find the right shutter speed you have to follow the rule of 500.